DataStax-Academy/kubecon2020/README.md

 # 3. Scaling Up and Down
 ### ✅  Get current running config
-For many basic config options you can change values in the values.yaml file.
-Next we will scale our cluster using this method.
+For many basic config options, you can change values in the _values.yaml_ file.
+Next, we will scale our cluster using this method.

-First lets check what our current running values are using the `helm get manifest k8ssandra-cluster-a` command.
-This command is used to expose all the current running values in the system.
+First, lets check our current running values using the `helm get manifest k8ssandra-cluster-a` command.
+This command exposes all the current running values in the system.

-In the command line type `helm get manifest k8ssandra-cluster-a` and press enter
+In the command line, type `helm get manifest k8ssandra-cluster-a` and press enter.

-Notice how each of the yaml files that make up the deployment is displayed here
+Notice how each of the yaml files that make up the deployment is displayed here.

 ### ✅  Scale the cluster up
-Filtering the output to find specific values can be done with the linux tool grep.
-In order to find the current number of nodes we will run the following command.
+We can use the linux tool _grep_ to filter the output to find specific values.
+For example, to find the current number of Cassandra nodes we run the following command.
 ```
 helm get manifest k8ssandra-cluster-a | grep size
 ```
 Notice the value of `size: 1`.
 This is the current number of cassandra nodes.
-Next we are going to scale this up to 3 nodes.
-While there are a few ways to make this change with Helm we will use a single line command that doesn't require any edits to files.
+Next, we are going to scale up to three nodes.
+While there are a few ways to make this change with Helm, we will use a single line command that doesn't require any edits to files.
 ```
 helm upgrade k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set size=3
 helm get manifest k8ssandra-cluster-a | grep size
 ```
-Notice the `size: 3` in the output
+Notice the `size: 3` in the output.

 ### ✅  Scale the cluster down
-One of the historically most difficult operations with Cassandra was to scale down the cluster.
-With K8ssandra's dynamic elasticity it is now just as easy as scaling up.
-Let's try it now.
+Historically, one of the most difficult operations with Cassandra has been to scale down a cluster.
+With K8ssandra's dynamic elasticity, it is now just as easy as scaling up.
+Let's try it!

 ```
 helm upgrade k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set size=1